Kimmix/KMMX-Fursuit/README.md

 >
 > Feel free to fork, experiment, and build upon this work within the terms of the MIT License.
 I'm sharing this publicly in the spirit of the maker community, but I'm not able to provide assistance, answer questions, or accept contributions at this stage of development.

+Current hardware target: **KMMX Controller V4**.
+V2 remains in the project as older supported hardware.

 ## 🌟 Features

 - **Animated LED Matrix Displays** for eyes and mouth expressions